bg-write/chatGPT-cheatsheet/README.md

 > _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing),' which informs a lot of the high-level concepts found in this guide.
 Thank you, Janelle!_

-### Metaphors Visualizing What ChatGPT Can (and Can't) Do
+### Metaphors For What ChatGPT Can (and Can't) Do

-There are a few ways to look at ChatGPT.
-Here are a few different metaphors to get you started:
+There are a few different ways to look at ChatGPT.
+Here are a few metaphors to get you started:

 #### ChatGPT is like a very tech-savvy intern